How Can I Tell If I Have a Yeast Infection?

 How can I tell if I have a yeast infection?

 It's best to see a doctor if you think you may have a yeast infection, or if you have anything different going on, like changes in your vaginal discharge.
-Other infections can cause similar symptoms, including some sexually transmitted diseases (STDs) if you have ever had sex.
+Other infections can cause similar symptoms, including some sexually transmitted diseases (STDs).

 Your doctor can recommend the best treatment for you.
 If you don't have a family doctor, you can visit a health clinic like Planned Parenthood.
 If your school has a student health center, you might be able to get checked out there.

 *Names have been changed to protect user privacy.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 Images provided by The Nemours Foundation, iStock, Getty Images, Veer, Shutterstock, and Clipart.com.